KXUS: KWFC

-KWFC held a commercial license, and by 1983, Baptist Bible College officials began to look at selling it and obtaining a new noncommercial license for their radio station.
+KWFC held a commercial license, and by 1983, Baptist Bible College officials began to look at selling it and obtaining a new non-commercial license for their radio station.
 In May, Pat Demaree was announced as the buyer of the 97.3 facility for $925,000; the sale would not include any of KWFC's broadcasting equipment, programming, or call letters, while the new owner would get free rent on the tower for 10 years.
-Demaree's purchase would be complicated, as he had to avoid overlap with KKUZ, his station in Joplin, and the sale was contingent on Baptist Bible College obtaining a new noncommercial license.
+Demaree's purchase would be complicated, as he had to avoid overlap with KKUZ, his station in Joplin, and the sale was contingent on Baptist Bible College obtaining a new non-commercial license.
 On September 15, 1983, the Baptist Bible College filed for 94.1 MHz.
 Two factors combined to make the KWFC sale process last nearly two years.
-Baptist Bible College's first application for the noncommercial frequency was returned because of a competing bid from Southwest Missouri State University, which ultimately abandoned its push.
+Baptist Bible College's first application for the non-commercial frequency was returned because of a competing bid from Southwest Missouri State University, which ultimately abandoned its push.
 Then, Stewart Broadcasting—the owners of KWTO radio—filed a petition to deny, claiming that there was overlap between KKUZ and KWFC even though Demaree had moved KKUZ's tower in order to make the purchase of the Springfield station possible.
 By November 1984, some 18 months after Demaree had agreed to purchase KWFC, Demaree was still waiting for final approval from the Federal Communications Commission.